landoncharris1/SmartHomeControlApp/README.md

 # Smart Home Control App
-This is a Flutter application designed to simplify the management of your home devices,It allows users to control their devices through the app, schedule actions, track energy consumption with ease.
+This is a Flutter application designed to simplify the management of your home devices.
+It allows users to control their devices through the app, schedule actions, and track energy consumption with ease through a well designed user-interface.

 # Features: